The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 ➤ Stomach: Located under the left ribs, aids digestion.

-➤ Left Kidney: Positioned towards the back, filters blood.
+➤ Left Kidney: Positioned toward the back, filters blood.

-➤ Spleen: Found under ribs, helps fight infections.
+➤ Spleen: Found under the left ribs, helps filter blood and support immunity.

 Frequently Asked Questions